DAVID GUSTIN, Chief Strategy Officer, The Interface Financial Group

-I often get this question about how factoring and supply chain finance differ from traditional invoice finance.
+I often get this question about how factoring and supply chain finance differs from traditional invoice finance.
 And the real answer is it’s very murky.
-There is certainly a blurring between invoice finance, invoice discounting, factoring, supply chain finance and asset-based lending.
+There is certainly a blurring between invoice finance, invoice discounting, factoring, supply chain finance, and asset-based lending.

 By whatever name you want to call it, what really matters is what usury laws are governed by the lending technique and how bankruptcy court will interpret the structure (loan, asset purchase) and what the state or legal jurisdiction laws are in relation to the technique.
 Definitions are fine to help educate and illustrate, but they are meaningless when it comes to judges and investors.

 I have written about definitions before when the ICC spent considerable time defining supply chain finance and other techniques.
 The objective was to help investors understand an asset class, but the reality is supply chain finance is a private placement market where definitions don’t matter — but credit and operation risk do.